 - PC-FACS: (Fast Article Critical Summaries for Clinicians in Palliative Care) provides palliative care clinicians with concise summaries of the most important findings from more than 30 medical and scientific journals on a monthly basis.

-- EPERC Fast Facts: These are concise, practical, peer-reviewed, and evidence-based summaries for clinicians and trainees in palliative care on core topics in the area.
-They are produced by the End of Life / Palliative Education Resource Center (EPERC) at the Medical College of Wisconsin.
+- Center to Advance Palliative Care (CAPC) Fast Facts: These are concise, practical, peer-reviewed, and evidence-based summaries for clinicians and trainees in palliative care on core topics in the area.

 Finding out more